The person with dementia becomes fully dependent for all activities. The person may be bedridden, and may even stop talking.

 - The Late Stage and End-of-life Care Opens in new window page discuses several aspects of late stage care, including common symptoms in end-of-life care, how to provide care and emotional support, palliative care, grieving, etc.

-- The End of life care document from Alzheimer’s Society, UK, provides a very informative discussion on what happens towards the terminal stages of dementia, the sort of problems that occur, and various aspects to consider while getting ready for this stage.
+- The End of life care Opens in new window section on the site of Alzheimer’s Society, UK, discusses the terminal stages of dementia, the sort of problems that occur, and various aspects to consider while getting ready for this stage.

-- Discussions around tube feeding (and the related concept of “at risk feeding”, “comfort feeding”, “risk feeding” can be seen at these links: End-of-Life Nutrition: Is Tube Feeding the Solution?
-Opens in new window, Dysphagia Management for Older People Towards the End of Life, A Safer Approach to Risk Feeding, and Risk Feeding Opens in new window.
+- Discussions around tube feeding (and the related concept of “at risk feeding”, “comfort feeding”, can be seen at these links: End-of-Life Nutrition: Is Tube Feeding the Solution?
+Opens in new window, Dysphagia Management for Older People Towards the End of Life Opens in new window, and Risk Feeding Opens in new window.

-American Medical Association Guide to Home Caregiving: The title says it all--a good starting point to get the basic understanding of what is involved in caregiving for elderly persons.
+American Medical Association Guide to Home Caregiving.
+This is a good starting point for a basic understanding of caregiving for elderly persons.
 Includes topics like adapting homes for patients and preventing falls.
 Discusses caregiving skills like bed making for patients, preventing/ handling wounds and bed sores, moving immobile persons on bed and transferring them, etc. Has a chapter specifically for persons who have Alzheimer’s Disease.
-For the paperback version, see Amazon.com, or, if you are in India, see Amazon.in or Flipkart or any other vendor.

-The Comfort of Home: A Complete Guide for Caregivers (Maria M Myers, Paula Derr): A practical guide for caregiving, well-written and worth having a look at.
+The Comfort of Home for Alzheimer’s Disease: A Guide for Caregivers (The Comfort of Home) by Maria M Myers, Paula Derr.
+A practical guide for caregiving, well-written and worth having a look at.
 Discusses how to prepare for caregiving.
 Describes how to support persons who need help, including bedridden persons.
 Includes section on range of motion exercise, and on positioning, moving, and transferring persons to and from bed, with plenty of illustrations.
 Discusses various types of problems and possible approaches.
 Though not specifically for dementia care, it has a lot of very useful information for home caregivers, caregiving, including late-stage care.
-For the paperback version, see Amazon.com, or, if you are in India, see Amazon.in or Flipkart or any other vendor.

-Additional links/ books: One particularly relevant book here is Caring for a Loved One with Advanced Dementia, available at this link.
+Additional links/ books: One particularly relevant book here is Caring for a Loved One with Advanced Dementia Opens in new window.
 This discusses various end-of-life issues, and shares data on how these apply for dementia patients (which is somewhat different from the way they apply to people suffering from other terminal conditions).
 Unfortunately, the delivery currently is only in the USA.